akhaled01/void/README.md

 };
 ```

-The structure closely mimics React’s component system thanks to Osiris’s `createElement` and `render` functions.
+The structure closely mimics React’s component system thanks to Vortex's `createElement` and `render` functions.
 You can extend or modify them to handle custom bindings in your app.
 These functions are located in `core/DOM/render`.

 ---

 ## Routing

-Osiris comes with a simple router system.
+Vortex comes with a simple router system.
 To define routes, create folders and add `page.tsx` files inside them.

 Example folder structure: